Swaki123/cloudcannon-test/src/content/pages/about.md

 ---
-title: "About Us"
+title: About Me
-description: "Learn more about our mission, team, and technology stack."
+description: Learn more about our mission, team, and technology stack.
 heroComponent:
-    title: "About Us"
+    title: About Us
-    description: "Learn more about our mission, team, and technology stack."
+    description: Learn more about our mission, team, and technology stack.
 ---